bor0/hoare-hask/README.md

 # Tutorial on implementing Hoare logic for imperative programs in Haskell

 This is the source code repository for my paper `Tutorial on implementing Hoare logic for imperative programs in Haskell`.
-In it you will find:
+In the `src` folder you will find:

 - `Common.hs`, `PrettyPrinter.hs` - Various utility functions
 - `Gentzen.hs` - Implementation of Propositional calculus